emilyantosch/shc_pr3_vl/databases/slides_2/main.typ

     ```sql
     DROP TABLE Dependent CASCADE;
     ```
-    #sym.arrow The table is dropped even if there are references 436 S
+    #sym.arrow The table is dropped even if there are references
   ]
 ]